|Nutrition Facts (per serving)|

 The annual Beer, Bourbon, and Barbecue Festivals prove that the three things are great together, but what happens when we combine the trio into a single glass?
-Strange and wonderful things!
+Wonderful things!
 And that is exactly what you'll find in the beer, bourbon, and barbecue cocktail.

 The drink is the creation of the Bourbon Blog's Tom Fischer and Louisville mixologist Steven Dennison.
 It was designed specifically for the series of festivals held throughout the year in various U.S. cities.